Which place is cheaper, Kuala Lumpur or Bangkok?

 In January, Bangkok is generally around the same temperature as Kuala Lumpur.
-Temperatures in Bangkok average around 27°C (80°F), and Kuala Lumpur stays around 27°C (81°F).
+Daily temperatures in Bangkok average around 27°C (80°F), and Kuala Lumpur fluctuates around 27°C (81°F).

 The spring attracts plenty of travelers to both Bangkok and Kuala Lumpur.
-The warm tropical climate attracts visitors to Bangkok throughout the year.
-The warm tropical climate attracts visitors to Kuala Lumpur throughout the year.
+Warm weather and sunshine bring visitors to Bangkok year-round.
+Kuala Lumpur attracts visitors year-round for its warm weather and sunny climate.

 Also, May to October is the rainy season in Bangkok.
 Kuala Lumpur receives a lot of rain in the spring.
 In April, Bangkok usually receives less rain than Kuala Lumpur.
-At this time of the year, Bangkok gets 65 mm (2.6 in) of rain, while Kuala Lumpur receives 240 mm (9.4 in) of rain each month for the spring.
+Bangkok gets 65 mm (2.6 in) of rain, while Kuala Lumpur receives 240 mm (9.4 in) of rain each month for the spring.

 In Bangkok, it's very sunny this time of the year.
 Bangkok usually receives more sunshine than Kuala Lumpur during spring.
-At this time of the year, Bangkok gets 262 hours of sunny skies, while Kuala Lumpur receives 199 hours of full sun.
+Bangkok gets 262 hours of sunny skies, while Kuala Lumpur receives 199 hours of full sun in the spring.

 Bangkok is around the same temperature as Kuala Lumpur in the spring.
-The temperature in Bangkok is usually 31°C (87°F) in April, and Kuala Lumpur stays around 28°C (82°F).
+The daily temperature in Bangkok averages around 31°C (87°F) in April, and Kuala Lumpur fluctuates around 28°C (82°F).

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|